 Highway Hypnosis is a trance-like state that can occur when driving for long periods of time.
 It’s marked by a sense of detachment from the surroundings and sometimes drowsiness or sleepiness.
 Many drivers have experienced highway hypnosis at some point, and for some, it can be a dangerous condition.

 Often used to describe the state of ‘auto-pilot’ while driving, it relates to the psychological concept known as ‘Automaticity’.
 This psychological term refers to the ability to perform actions without conscious thought or intention, typically as a result of repeated, familiar activity.
 In the context of driving, Automaticity manifests when a motorist engages in the complex task of driving while their conscious mind is not fully focused on the task.
-This often occurs during long, monotonous drives where the repetitive nature of the environment and the task allows the driver’s conscious attention to drift, while their subconscious takes over the controls of the vehicle.
+This often occurs during long, monotonous drives where the repetitive nature of the environment and the task allow the driver’s conscious attention to drift, while their subconscious takes over the controls of the vehicle.
 Although this can make routine driving less mentally taxing, it raises significant safety concerns.
 In this state, a driver’s reaction time to unexpected events is markedly slower, and their awareness of their surroundings is reduced, increasing the risk of accidents.

 Understanding the link between Highway Hypnosis and Automaticity highlights the importance of maintaining active engagement and awareness while driving, regardless of the familiarity or monotony of the journey.